Chicken Coop shed essentials

 You can also DIY nesting boxes using supplies you already have on hand.
 We used old plastic milk crates as our box and built a sturdy yet light weight frame to house a set of 6 inside.

-How to DIY Milk Crate Nesting Boxes
+Get our step-by-step guide on How to DIY Milk Crate Nesting Boxes for your coop.

 A black hen inside of a hay-filled nesting box in a chicken shed coop.